Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 14 Februari 2025 18.19.18 UTC
+- WIB: Jumat, 14 Februari 2025 19.46.55 UTC
-- WITA: Jumat, 14 Februari 2025 19.19.18 UTC
+- WITA: Jumat, 14 Februari 2025 20.46.55 UTC
-- WIT: Jumat, 14 Februari 2025 20.19.18 UTC
+- WIT: Jumat, 14 Februari 2025 21.46.55 UTC

 Kutipan Inspiratif:
-"Friendship is the hardest thing in the world to explain.
-Its not something you learn in school.
-But if you havent learned the meaning of friendship you really havent learned anything."
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

-Kategori: friendship
+Kategori: success